Try out the AWS Application Load Balancer

 Next, we will configure the security group.

-In this example, we will select the security group for web access that we prepared in advance.
+This time, we will select the security group for web access that we prepared in advance.

 2016-09-19_14h51_53

-Set instance1-tg for default access and proceed to the next step.
+Set instance1-tg for default access and proceed.

 2016-09-19_14h53_39